tahosa/ComicsArchiver/README.md

 creating the static files, this is all you need, but for the dynamic setup you will need the following in addition:

-1. PHP 5.4 or higher
-2. A webserver capable of running PHP (Apache is recommended)
+1. A webserver capable of running Django
-3. SQLite3, MySQL, or MariaDB
+ * Most webservers will support this

 If you want to contribute or extend the tools, you may also want these tools to setup the development envrionment and automated test systems: